Skip to main content

 5) Cleaning up the system

-If you don't have a clean backup, then you need to clean up the system to remove such a the hack.
+If you don't have a clean backup, then you need to clean up the system to remove such the hack.

-During this step, you run through all folders to see if any foreign files have been added.
+During this step, you run through all folders to see if any strange files have been added.
 Since existing files can also be modified, overwrite the files with the joomla core files.
 Make sure you do this with the latest version from the joomla series you are using.
 It makes no sense to overwrite a Joomla 1.5 system with Joomla 3 files.
 So grab the most recent version of Joomla 1.5.x for this.

 It is also important to reinstall the extensions, again make sure you always use the latest version.